CellularPrivacy/Android-IMSI-Catcher-Detector/CONTRIBUTING.md

 Let our app start up in your native language!

-* See [our translations](https://hosted.weblate.org/projects/aimsicd/strings/) and login via [GitHub](https://hosted.weblate.org/accounts/login/github/?next=/projects/aimsicd/strings/) or [others](https://hosted.weblate.org/accounts/login/?next=/projects/aimsicd/strings/) to add yours.
+* See [our translations](https://hosted.weblate.org/projects/aimsicd/strings/) and [login via GitHub](https://hosted.weblate.org/accounts/login/github/?next=/projects/aimsicd/strings/) or [others](https://hosted.weblate.org/accounts/login/?next=/projects/aimsicd/strings/) to add yours.
 * When translating, keep small device screens in mind.
 Shorten it.
-* Please make sure to finish all translations as best as possible.
+* Please make sure to *finish* your translation, if you start a new one!
 * Translations will be pulled into our GitHub automatically.
 Enjoy!

 ---